 Supa Club operates at Hilliard State School with the approval of the Principal and Education Queensland.
 Apart from the fun and enjoyment of Bible stories, games, quizzes, craft, music etc., the Supa Club provides opportunities for students to investigate life's questions from a Christian point of view.

 Supa Clubs operate in primary schools at lunch times or as after school clubs.
 There are more than 100 Supa Clubs throughout Queensland.
-It is part of the world wide work of Scripture Union – an interdenominational Christian movement.
+It is part of the world-wide work of Scripture Union – an interdenominational Christian movement.
 Weekend and vacation camps are also held by S.U.
-Qld.
+Australia.

 The Supa Club leaders are usually volunteers – either parents, or R.E. teachers, class teachers, who all hold current Children's Worker Suitability Blue Cards.

-Please contact the leader, our chaplain Mrs Pauline Drummond, if you wish to find out more information about this program.
+Please contact the leader, our chaplain Mr Joseph Riley, if you wish to find out more information about this program.